ChanningAndrews/TeamProject/README.md

 # ASCEND
- Authors: Channing Andrews, Connor Myers, Markie, Owen Kiilsgard, Fabrice Faustin
+ Authors: Channing Andrews, Connor Myers, Markie Salzwedel, Owen Kiilsgard, Fabrice Faustin

 ASCEND is a multi-player game that is inspired by the game 'Doodle Jump'.
 The game involves multiple players who are racing